AndreasSteinerPF/python-docx/README.md

 # python-docx

-*python-docx* is a Python library for reading, creating, and updating Microsoft Word 2007+ (.docx) files.
+*python-docx-valutico* is a Python library for reading, creating, and updating Microsoft Word 2007+ (.docx) files.

+This is basically the same as *python-docx*, but with added support for charts.

 ## Installation